-To address this in positive ways, Condosta’s team plans to launch an engagement program aimed at ABB’s blue-collar employees.
+To address this in positive ways, Condosta’s team plans to launch an engagement program aimed at ABB’s wide employee population.
 Significantly, the company also partnered with Stonewall, a prominent LGBTQ+ British activist charity that offers workplace support and training.

 Cancela, DEI Program Manager at Amazon Luxembourg, emphasized that Amazon’s approach to its EI&D strategy was grounded in its mission, which is to be the most customer-centered organization in the world.
 As such, Cancela described how the company’s ERGs are all employee-led assemblies but are also encouraged to engage with the local community.
 In this regard the chapters are also coordinated to draw out themes that can be shared across regions.

 “We are constantly asking ‘how can we improve on, let’s say, race and bias’ to make sure that its inclusive for all.
 So that any employee that works at Amazon feels free to be their true self in the workplace,” he said.

 Activist Leila Lohman, Co Executive Director at Eurocentralasian Lesbian* Community (EL*C), was keen to emphasize the real-world violence and aggression that LGBTQ+ communities face.
 Lohman said engaging with activist organizations was a powerful way for organizations to not only signal commitment but to also profit from the agility and risk-taking that activist groups bring to the table.

 “Equity must be built into our organizational systems”